-You’re a child prodigy and a genius who can prove theorems that professors took months for but, you are a labourer.
+You’re a child prodigy and a genius who can prove theorems that professors took months for; but, you are a labourer.
 Being an orphan is perhaps the toughest thing that one can face.
-The brilliant screenplay by Ben Affleck and Matt Damon delves you into the shoes of a Boston-based brat who does odd jobs but possesses a brilliant mind.
-The story lunges into the depths of his insecurities that hinder his personal and professional growth and how Sean Maguire (Robin Williams) breaks down the barrier he had set between what he was what he could be.
+This brilliant film, written by Ben Affleck and Matt Damon, revolves around a Boston-based brat who does odd jobs but possesses a brilliant mind.
+The story lunges into the depths of his insecurities that hinder his personal and professional growth and depicts how Sean Maguire (Robin Williams) breaks down the barrier he had set between what he was and what he could be.

 Read More: Best Opening Lines in Movies

 13. Fight Club (1999)

 I might have to break some rules here.
 Two, to be precise; but rules are made to be broken.
 This movie is chaos leading to something phenomenal, sailing you away from tough times and leading you to a horizon with a bright sun.
 The characters drive this movie to a point that holds the key to everything you might feel is pure garbage.
 This is one flick that will force you to question your sanity.
 Well, I’ve already said enough about things I mustn’t have.
 This one will make you tougher than you think.
 Watch it, because it’s a truly life-changing experience!